US: A Long 1932 – Or More? - The Globalist

 The Democratic Party?

 For the Democrats, this ought to be a historic moment.
-But all too often in the past, they have chosen to fold, rather than stand up and be counted.
+But all too often in the past, they have chosen to fold rather than stand up and be counted.
 They have forgotten how to fight.

 Worse, President Obama himself actively continued the long year of 1932 during his two terms in office.
 Under his stewardship of the American nation, there were no prosecutions of torture under the Bush years, Guantanamo Bay was never closed, mass surveillance persisted and deepened, protesters and whistleblowers faced stiffer prosecution and the wars never came to an end.

-Drone strikes became routine, hand’s-off and even expanded to include U.S. citizens as targets without trial.
+Drone strikes became routine, hands-off and even expanded to include U.S. citizens as targets without trial.

 So much for all the “hope” he generated upon his election.